Velikie Luki city, Russia (Velikiye Luki)

 Velikie Luki overview

-Velikie Luki (also spelled Velikiye Luki) is a Russian city of Military Glory located in Pskov region.
-The city is a large trade and industrial center of the southern part of the region, important cultural and educational center.
+Velikie Luki or Velikiye Luki is a city in Russia located in the Pskov region, 474 km west of Moscow.
+It is a large trade and industrial center of the southern part of the region, important cultural and educational center.

 Velikie Luki city flag